-Floodplain ordinances dictate how development interacts with or avoids a city's floodplain.
+Floodplain ordinances dictate how development is to interact with or avoid a city's floodplain.
 FEMA provides communities with flood hazard information based on floodplain management regulations.
 Floodplain ordinances are subject to the National Flood Insurance Program and ensure that communities and entities consider flood hazards when making land use and land management decisions.
 Ordinances may include maps with base flood elevations (BFE), any freeboard requirements, as well as criteria for land management and use.
 This information will be discussed in greater detail in Chapter 3.